 The jury is out on many supplements, but most experts believe products are only helpful if you’re deficient in a given nutrient.
 Women who lose a lot of iron due to heavy menstrual bleeding, for example, might need an additional iron supplement while those who are going through menopause may need extra calcium and vitamin D.

-- Myth #22 – Vitamins help me lose weight : There is no evidence that vitamins affect weight loss or gain.
+- Myth #22 – Vitamins help me lose weight: There is no evidence that vitamins affect weight loss or gain.
 Herbal weight loss supplements have risen in popularity over the years, but there is little proof that they’re effective.
-Vitamin pills contain no calories themselves, unless you’re taking a chewable which contains sugar, but this should have little, if any, effect on your weight.
+Vitamin pills contain no calories themselves, unless you’re taking a chewable which contains sugar, but this should have little if any, the effect on your weight.

-- Myth #24 – You must eliminate all fat from your diet : The most nutritionally sound approach to dietary fat is low saturated fat, not no fat.
-Some nutrients are found in significant quantity only in higher fat foods.
+- Myth #24 – You must eliminate all fat from your diet: The most nutritionally sound approach to dietary fat is low saturated fat, not no fat.
+Some nutrients are found in significant quantities only in higher fat foods.

 The Bottom line –